-Unlike the case of EPAs/FTAs, it is not envisaged that disputes concerning IIAs will involve conflict with dispute resolution procedures in other international agreements, such as the WTO Agreement, so there appear to be no stipulations concerning the relationship between dispute settlement procedures under the IIA in question and dispute settlement procedures under other international agreements.
+There appear to be no stipulations concerning the relationship between dispute settlement procedures under the IIA in question and dispute settlement procedures under other international agreements.

-6. SELECTION OF PANELISTS AND ARBITRATORS (1) EPAs/FTAs
+6. SELECTION OF PANELISTS AND ARBITRATORS

 The rules of procedure may include a provision involving the method for selecting panelists or arbitrators.
 The first issue in this regard is whether a roster of candidates is to be prepared and maintained.
-For example, FTAA (Chapter 23, Article 12), CARICOM (Article 205, Paragraph 1), and MERCOSUR all provide that such a roster be prepared.
-NAFTA also provides that such a roster be prepared and maintained for panelists (for example, arbitrators) reviewing AD and CVD measures (Annexes 1901.2 and 1905) and in respect of ordinary dispute settlement procedures (Article 2009)).
-No such provision is found in the EPAs entered into by Japan.
+For example, CARICOM (Article 205, Paragraph 1), and MERCOSUR all provide that such a roster be prepared.
+NAFTA also provides that such a roster be prepared and maintained for panelists (for example, arbitrators) reviewing AD and CVD measures (Annexes 1901.2 and 1905 paragraph 4) and in respect of ordinary dispute settlement procedures (Article 2009).
+No such provision is found in the EPAs entered into by Japan except in CPTPP, where creation and maintenance of the chairpersons roster are mandatory while creation of a list of arbitrators is optional (Article 28.11).